robOcity/ai-course/week-7-machine-learning-in-ai.md

-# Week 7 - Applying Machine Learning I
+# Week 7 - Machine Learning in AI

 1. Motivation: Applying machine learning to improve the performance of artificially intelligent systems.